Hispanic and Latino-Owned Home Brands We Love

 If you're looking to shake up your walls with inspiring, colorful art, look no further than Etsy shop Vivid Vidal.
 Afro-Latina painter and digital illustrator Stephanie Vidal has several original prints for sale with most featuring women of color in "poses of power, full of vibrant color."
 The artwork is bold and uplifting, and there's infectious confidence about these portraits.

 Set the table in style this summer with lovely handmade and handwoven accessories from Ceremonia.
 Founded by Carina Santoyo after an inspirational trip to Bali, the Latina maker works with local Balinese artisans to create home goods and wares, ranging from teak bowls to beaded chandeliers.
-What caught our eye is the collection of woven placemats and coasters such as these black fringe raffia coasters.
+What caught our eye was the collection of woven placemats and coasters.